RHIT-CSSE/csse304/Homework/Assignment_10/Readme.md

 Ok now write a function (convert-ifs IfExp) that converts an expression in IfExp to LcExprMultiP.
+Note that we're specifically *not* augmenting your solution from the previous step, your output should have multi-parameter functions.

     > (convert-ifs '(lambda (input) (if input #f #t)))